0x5eba/Meet/README.md

 ### Features

-- [x] To see people near you (up to 60 km or everywhere) in a personalized map, if you want to make friends or meet new people
+- [x] See people near you (up to 60 km or everywhere) in a personalized map, if you want to make friends or meet new people
 - [x] Create chat groups to keep in touch with people who have the same interests as you
 - [x] Ask questions of any kinds
 - [ ] Being able to change your position in a place you want to visit

 ### Contribute

 I have done everything alone.
-Feel free to contact me if you would like to help me as back-end developer.
+Feel free to contact me if you would like to help me as back-end or front-end developer.